michaelbrewer/idem-tmp/README.md

 Testing happy flow: Update `src/app.py` line 21 to be `time.sleep(0.1)`.
 Then inoking will succeed and follow up invokes will return the original response.

+Test Cases:

+- `IdempotencyOldFunction` - Tests old behavior when a function times out and a inprogress record is created.
+- `IdempotencyTimeoutFunction` - Tests new option to clean up inprogress records after timeout.
+- `IdempotencyFunction` - Check happy path still works